konfig-dev/konfig-docs/docs/tutorials/setup-linting.md

 # Setup linting for your OpenAPI Spec

-There are three ways to lint your spec:
+There are four ways to lint your spec:

 1. [GitHub Action](setup-linting#github-action-setup)
 2. [VSCode Extension](setup-linting#vscode-extension-or-cli-setup)